-Things to think about when planning a virtual event
+Things to think about when planning a virtual or hybrid event

 What is a virtual event?